portworx/terraform-eksblueprints-portworx-addon/README.md

 ## Introduction

-[Portworx](https://portworx.com/) is a Kubernetes data-services platform designed to provide persistent storage, data protection, disaster recovery, and other capabilities for containerized applications.
-This blueprint installs Portworx on Amazon Elastic Kubernetes Service environment  (AWS EKS).
+[Portworx](https://portworx.com/) is a Kubernetes data services platform that provides persistent storage, data protection, disaster recovery, and other capabilities for containerized applications.
+This blueprint installs Portworx on Amazon Elastic Kubernetes Service (EKS) environment.

 - [Helm chart](https://github.com/portworx/helm)

 ## Examples Blueprint

-To get started look at these samples [blueprints](blueprints/).
+To get started look at these sample [blueprints](blueprint/).

 ## Requirements

-For the add-on to work, Portworx need additional permission to AWS resources which can be provided through the following two ways (Also covered in Sample Blueprints) :-
+For the add-on to work, Portworx needs additional permission to AWS resources which can be provided in the following two ways.
+The different flows are also covered in [sample blueprints](blueprint/):

-### Method1: Custom IAM policy
+## Method 1: Custom IAM policy

-1. Add this code block in your terraform script to create the policy with the required permissions.
-Keep a note of the resource name for policy you created
+1. Add the below code block in your terraform script to create a policy with the required permissions.
+Make a note of the resource name for the policy you created:

 ```
 resource "aws_iam_policy" "<policy-resource-name>" {